shijoshaji/myBlogAtHashnode/cl2vey4aq0292u5nvg28t8enf.md

 - *[JavaScript](https://www.w3schools.com/js/default.asp)*
 - *[TypeScript](https://www.typescriptlang.org/)*

-Assuming you have a basic [Angular](https://angular.io/start) knowledge lets go ahead, else please have a quick look at a crash course and come back here
+Assuming you have a basic [Angular](https://angular.io/start) knowledge lets go ahead, else please have a quick look at a crash course and get back here.

 ## Installation
-Assuming you already have a good IDE (am using VS Code here) You will need Node.js & NPM, download [node](https://nodejs.org/en/download/) based on your OS.
+Assuming you already have a good IDE (am using VS Code here)!
+You will need Node.js & NPM, you can download from [node](https://nodejs.org/en/download/) based on your OS.
-Once installed you can confirm by opening a terminal and typing below cmd
+Once installed you can confirm by opening a terminal and typing below command.
 ```
 node -v
 ```